ekbann/ekbann.github.io/_posts/2024-01-18-fishing-tackle.md

 - This setup will give a good bend on the rod safely within the rating when loaded, i.e. the angle between rod and line is *obtuse*.
 - It is ideal that you want the line to break before the rod, but if using heavier line than the rod rating, it is **very important** to set the drag to **LESS** than the rod rating.
 This will cause the fish to pull drag instead of forcing and possibly breaking the rod.
 - So, when choosing a reel, pick one who's max drag is less that the rod's maximum line weight.
 Anything bigger will just be bulkier and heavier and not used to its maximum potential.

+A good learning path is to start with a spin-casting reel to enjoy and learn a few fishing techniques quickly.
+After you master the spin cast reel, it's time to move to the more modern baitcasting reel.
+I'd stay with freshwater fishing to avoid corrosion from saltwater.
+If you want to go for saltwater, then pick a spinning reel.
+This is what I have planned:

+Adult: Brutus spincast $\longrightarrou$ Midgard baitcast $\longrightarrou$ BG 2500 spinning
+Child: Cadet spincast $\longrightarrou$ Ventura baitcast $\longrightarrou$ Fuego 1000 spinning

 ## Pflueger Trion Spincast